nhsconnect/prm-practice-migration/_steps/migration-key-phases/15-end-of-migration.md

 group: migration-key-phases
 ---

 The point at which all data has been re-entered, all training is complete and the practice is comfortably using the new system.
-Access to the old system has ended a
+Access to the old system has ended and the new system has been officially signed off by the practice